 Tacumshin Marsh is one of the most famous sites for birding in Ireland and indeed the British Isles.
-It’s vast wetlands make it attractive to large numbers of birds with almost every type of wader and waterfowl recorded annually!
-This is a large reserve, which needs to be covered by foot, and wellington boots are essential to explore the site properly and at times to reach the best birding.
+It’s vast wetlands make it attractive to large numbers of birds with many species of wader and waterfowl recorded annually!
+This is a large reserve, which needs to be covered by foot, and wellington boots are essential to explore properly, and at times to reach the best birding.
 Wader variety is second to none, and we hope to connect with summer plumaged Curlew Sandpiper, Little Stint and perhaps a rarity or two.
 Garganey and nearctic species such as Ring-necked Duck pass through regularly and raptors can include Hen and Marsh Harrier, Merlin, Hobby, Peregrine and Osprey.
 The mild conditions are favourable for Kingfisher, and as we explore different sections of the reserve through the day, we should also see Sedge Warbler, Reed Bunting and much more.

 Day 7: Fri 27 May – The Saltee Islands

 The Saltee Islands are situated five miles off the south Wexford coast, and this is possibly the most famous seabird sanctuary in all of Ireland.
 We take a boat out to privately-owned Great Saltee (the larger of the two), home to breeding colonies of Puffin and Gannet.
 A quiet place with limited access, we explore on foot enjoying close encounters with the seabirds which should also include Razorbill, Guillemot, Kittiwake, Shag, gulls and terns.
 Grey Seal breed here later in the year and 'The Saltee' are also famed as an important stop-off site for migrants, so we keep our eyes peeled as we stroll about this special place.